achintya96/AsiansBreaker/README.md

 # AsiansBreaker

-Enter teams, rounds and breaking teams- will show you a list of all outcomes all possible breaks
+Enter teams, rounds and breaking teams- will show you a list of all outcomes all possible breaks.

-Results in a list in ascending order, with numbers denoting number on win.
+Results in a list(array) in ascending order, with numbers denoting number of wins.

-(All matchups are power matchups)
+Run pdtabcheck.py
 Should run on any python platform, ultra lightweight (<1s of runtime)

+(Note: All matchups are power matchups)
-contact me on- achintya96@gmail.com for any queries
+Contact me on- achintya96@gmail.com for any queries